zocker-160/ifm/doc/language.rst

 If a style is referenced by an object but not defined anywhere in the input, then its definition is assumed to be in a separate file, which is searched for using the standard search path.
-The name of this file is formed by adding a ``.ifm`` suffix to the style name.
+The name of this file is formed by adding a :file:`.ifm` suffix to the style name.
 If the file is not found, or it does not define the required style, a warning is given.